The early bird gets the worm … so by that logic, premarket trading is where you’ll find the best opportunities, right?

 A trading halt is a temporary halt on trading, either in one exchange or across the board in several exchanges at once.

-Usually, trading halts happen for a few reasons, including the anticipation of news announcements, regulatory issues, or due to the need to correct imbalances in orders.
-If a trading halt occurs, orders may be canceled.
+Usually, trading halts happen for a few reasons, including the anticipation of news announcements, regulatory issues, or due to the need to correct order imbalances.
+If a trading halt occurs, orders could be canceled.

-Pre-market trading can create opportunities for traders, but it comes with an assertive amount of risk.
+Premarket trading can create opportunities for traders, but it comes with significant risk.